telefonicaid/fiware-keystone-spassword/docs/iotp_ldap.md

 This solution assumes that:
 - IoTPlatform uses Orchestrator and Keystone.
 - Orchestrator is used to provision new services.
-This way orchestrator creates role, groups and policies when a new service (keystone domain) is created.
+This way Orchestrator creates roles, groups and policies when a new service (keystone domain) is created.
 - Keystone with SCIM and SPASSWORD plugins.
-- Specific details about keystone usage in IoTP was described in [rtd](https://fiware-iot-stack.readthedocs.io/en/latest/topics/user_permissions/index.html).
+- Specific details about keystone usage in IoTP was described in [fiware-iot-stack.readthedocs](https://fiware-iot-stack.readthedocs.io/en/latest/topics/user_permissions/index.html).

 The solution will use a Read Only LDAP for keystone authentication feature and a SQL driver for Keystone assignment feature.
 The solution will enable [Domain Specific Configuration](http://docs.openstack.org/admin-guide/identity-domain-specific-config.html) for Keystone which imples that each domain could use a different configuration.
 In this case each domain will have a specific LDAP configuration (endpoint, connection values, etc).